Effeilo/ergonomize.css/documentation.md

 ## Embedded content

-Remove delay from tapping on `area`.
+Removes delay from tapping on `area`.

 ```css
 area {